How to pass the driving theory test

-The first part of the test is the multiple choice part, and before the test, you’ll receive an explanation of how it works; you’ll also be given the chance to do a practice session before the real thing starts.
+The first part of the test is the multiple choice part.
+Before the test, you’ll receive an explanation of how it works, and you’ll also be given the chance to do a practice session before the real thing starts.

-In the test, a question and several answers will appear on a computer screen, and you have to select the correct answer (or in some cases, answers).
-You don’t have to answer the questions in order, and can flag questions that you want to come back to later on.
+In the test, a question and several answers will appear on a computer screen.
+You have to select the correct answer (or in some cases, answers).
+You don’t have to answer the questions in order, and can flag questions you want to come back to later on.

 This part of the test lasts 57 minutes, and the pass mark is 43 out of 50.
-After this, you can take a break of up to three minutes before the hazard perception part (described in a separate article) starts.
+After this, you can take a break of up to three minutes before the hazard perception part starts.

-- TOP TIP Don’t waste time on questions that you can’t answer, but make sure you leave enough time to go through and check your answers before time’s up
+- Top tip: Don’t waste time on questions you can’t answer, but make sure you leave enough time to go through and check your answers before time’s up

-On the other hand, if you have hearing difficulties, you can take the test in British Sign Language, which will run alongside the standard questions and answers.
-Or, if you don’t use BSL, an interpreter can go with you into the test centre, but this needs to be arranged with the customer services section in advance.
+If you have hearing difficulties, you can take the test in British Sign Language, which will run alongside the standard questions and answers.
+If you don’t use BSL, an interpreter can go with you into the test centre, but this needs to be arranged with the customer services section in advance.

 It is possible for a test centre to cater for other special needs, but you should contact the DVSA to discuss the circumstances before booking your test.